lsegal/cppgo/README.md

 Any other type of pointer will be passed as a pointer directly, which may be what you want, but may not be.
 For any type that isn't well converted by the library, use `uintptr` to send its address.
+Note also that floating points are explicitly unsupported.

 Note that slices are not well supported due to the extra information encoded in a Go slice.